Wassily Kandinsky Biography | Oil Paintings

 Born in Moscow, Wassily Kandinsky trained as a lawyer, and at the age of thirty, completely unexpected, he abandoned law and moved to Munich to study painting after visiting an exhibition of Monet’s work.
 In Munich, where he studied under Franz von Stuck he met a fellow student, Paul Klee (thirteen years his junior) where he began to develop a lifelong friendship.

 Wassily Kandinsky’s personal style went through many phases, ranging from Jugendstil (the German equal of Art Nouveau) to Fauvism and Expressionism.
-He is most celebrated, for his advances towards abstraction.
+He is most celebrated, for his advances toward abstraction.
 He is credited with painting one of the first abstract works, Kandinsky is one of the most revolutionary artists of the twentieth century.

 Kandinsky, The Power of Abstract Expressionism.

 This came about after he returned to his studio one evening, and was enchanted by a picture he did not recognize.
-It turned out to be one of his own paintings lying on its side.
+It turned out to be one of his paintings lying on its side.
 Wassily Kandinsky immediately realized that subject matter lessened the impact of his pictures, and he strove to remove this from future compositions.

 In 1911, he founded the influential Der Blaue Reiter (The Blue Rider), with fellow artists Franz Marc and August Macke.
 Who through their art journal of the same name made Abstract Expressionism one of the most exciting movements in Europe.
 At the outbreak of WW1 (in which Marc and Macke both lost their lives), Kandinsky returned to Russia, where he eagerly participated in the revolution and was appointed a professor of art in Moscow.
 Again his style changes dramatically, heavily influenced by the new Constructivist movement of Vladimir Tatlin and Aleksandr Rodchenko.